ioccc-src/winner/2013/README.md

   excess by a clever abuse of the rules
 * depended on a single obfuscation trick
 * could only be run on a particular vendor's platform
-* were very similar to previous winners
+* were very similar to previous winning entry
 * didn't work as documented

 We hope that the authors of some of those entries will fix and resubmit them for the next IOCCC.

-There is a risk in submitting an entry that is similar to a well used theme by previous winners.
-Previous winners set a very high bar.
-A new winner must not only compete against other submissions from the current year but they must also excel over similar previous winners in some particularly impressive way.
+There is a risk in submitting an entry that is similar to a well used theme by previous winning entries.
+Previous entries set a very high bar.
+A new entry must not only compete against other submissions from the current year but they must also excel over similar previous winning entry in some particularly impressive way.

 ## Final Comments

-**IMPORTANT NOTE**: See [contact.html](/contact.html) for up to date contact details as well as details on how to provide fixes to any of the entries.
+**IMPORTANT NOTE**: See [contact.html](../contact.html) for up to date contact details as well as details on how to provide fixes to any of the entries.
-See also [the IOCCC FAQ](/faq.html) for addition information on the IOCCC.
+See also [the IOCCC FAQ](../faq.html) for addition information on the IOCCC.

 # Copyright and License